 He also spent several years with the Chicago-based Interfaith Committee for Detained Immigrants, assisting with the Post Detention Accompaniment Network as well as visiting immigrants who were detained at McHenry County Jail.

 Members of the Viatorian Community elected him twice to be assistant provincial and in 2013 to serve as the Coordinator of Justice, Peace and Integrity of Creation for the entire province.
+In 2018, he once again was elected to lead his community as assistant provincial.

 In 2017, Br.
 Gosch began a new ministry with Fr.
 Corey Brost, CSV, which brings together much of his experience in teaching and social work, with his passion for accompanying young people.